You already have all the money you need.

 Or maybe it's a little less dramatic than that.
 Perhaps you want to increase the quality of your diet, but a large chunk of your income goes to fast food and beer.

 When we don't seem to have money for what we want, it's more likely that our spending isn't aligning with our values.
 And if you don't know what your values are?
-This goes double, because you don't even know that you're spending is out of alignment!
+This goes double, because you don't even know that your spending is out of alignment!

 I grew up in a solidly middle-class family.